lurgh/infinitive-jkp717/README.md

 Once you have a RS-485 adapter you'll need to connect it to your ABCD bus.
 The easiest way to do this is by attaching new wires to the A and B terminals of the ABCD bus connector inside your furnace and connecting them to your adapter.
 The A and B lines are used for RS-485 communication, while C and D are 24V AC power. **Do not connect your RS-485 adapter to the C and D terminals unless you want to see its magic smoke.**

 #### Software
 NOTE: this branch is not yet getting binary releases - you will need to build it yourself for now (see below).
+Please open an Issue if you would like to express interest in getting builds released.

 Start Infinitive, at minimum providing the HTTP port to listen on for the management interface and the path to the correct serial device.